koyel-roy/DeployScript/README.md

 Transfer the following files from your local machine to the remote server using **WinSCP**:
 - `inventory.ini`
 - `deploy.yaml`
+- Make sure that the personal access token in the ui and backend repositories are valid and not revoked.

 ### 3. Running Ansible Playbook
 Run the following command to execute the deployment playbook: